“`xml

 - Ethics

-Get a head start by reading police manuals or taking online courses.
+Get a head start by reading police manuals or signing up for online courses.

-It could save a life on the job.
+And think about taking a CPR class—first aid knowledge could save someone’s life on the job.

 Embracing the Ethos

-Read books by cops or watch documentaries about law enforcement.
+Read books by cops, or check out some documentaries about law enforcement.

-Stay positive and remember why you want to be an officer.
+But keep your chin up and remember why you want to serve.

 Frequently Asked Questions